pehses/twixtools/README.md

 # twixtools

-## twix file reader (read_twix)

 ### Purpose

-twixtools provide reading and writing capability of Siemens MRI raw data files (.dat).
+twixtools provide reading and limited writing capability of Siemens MRI raw data files (.dat).
 In addition, it also includes the compression utility twixzip (see further below for a description).

 ### Requirements